 Flu News

 Flu vaccinations will be available at the Medical Clinic.
-The campus community is urged to receive the vaccination as a way to stay healthy during the flu season.
+The campus community is highly recommends the influenza vaccine as a way to stay healthy during the flu season.

-On campus flu clinics have wrapped up for the semester but there are flu shots still available.
+On campus flu clinics are being planned for the fall semester.
 Walk-ins are welcome anytime the clinic is open or you may call to schedule an appointment at 414-288-7184.

 There is no charge for the flu vaccination for FULL-TIME undergraduate students and employees and dependents participating in the Marquette medical insurance plan.
 For employees and eligible dependents who are enrolled in one of the University's Health Plans, please bring your UMR insurance card.
 For all others, the cost of the vaccination is $25.

-If you are feeling ill, have symptoms or do not pass your covidcheq please do not come for your flu vaccine.
+If you are feeling ill or have cold/flu symptoms please do not come for your flu vaccine.

 Symptoms: fever (greater than 100.0 F), cough, shortness of breath of difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea.